Parent Hamiltonian Reconstruction via Inverse Quantum Annealing: Parent Hamiltonian reconstruction via inverse quantum annealing - Supplementary Material

-Gaussian states allow us to study the IQA for large system sizes without the TDVP, allowing us to test our claim that the dynamics of Eq.~(1) generates $l$-local PHs for states with finite correlation length.
-We refer to the adiabatic solution to Eq.~(1) as \textit{non-projected} adiabatic Hamiltonian.
-The non-projected adiabatic Hamiltonian corresponds to equation Eq.~(6) for $l=N/2$.
-Here, we study the link between the (effective) interaction range of this Hamiltonian and the correlation length of $\ket{\psi(\lambda)}$.
+Here, we exploit Gaussian states to study the IQA for large system sizes without the TDVP.
+In this way, we test our claim that the non-projected dynamics of Eq.~(4) generates $l$-local PHs for states with finite correlation length, making negligible the approximation induced by the TDVP.

+We refer to the adiabatic solution to Eq.~(4) as \textit{non-projected} adiabatic Hamiltonian.
+Becouse of the definition of $\mathcal{L}^{(l)}$ for this many-body system, the evolution generated by $K_{\rmj,\rmj'}^{(N/2)}$ spans over the space of all translation-invariant quadratic fermionic Hamiltonians with antiperiodic boundary conditions, therefore it is equivalent to the non-projected evolution in Eq.~(4).
+We study the link between the (effective) interaction range of the non-projected Hamiltonian and the correlation length of $\ket{\psi(\lambda)}$, showing that the effective range of adiabatic Hamiltonian obtained through the non-projected dynamics scales with the correlation range of the ground state and therefore increases with the system size at the phase transition.

 In Fig.~\ref{fig:weightsA}, we plot the total norm \beN \lVert h_r\rVert=\sqrt{\sum_{i:\text{range}(L_i^{l})=r}h_i^2} \eeN of the couplings of range $r$ of this Hamiltonian at different values of $\lambda$, for a system of $40$ (a) and $60$ (b) sites.
 We observe that this norm exponentially decays with $r$ for $\lambda\neq\lambda_c = 1/2$ with a decay rate that does not depend on the system size.
-We can confirm that Eq.~(1) generates a local PH, but only for non-critical states.
+We can confirm that Eq.~(4) generates a local PH, but only for non-critical states.

 We can define an effective interaction range as